gfe--gluten free easily

 Day 10 – The Palate Peacemaker’s Pecan Butter & Pumpkin … Uh Oh … Cake!

-Day 11 — Kitchen Table Bakers Crisps Review and Giveaway (Open through Wednesday, December 15.)
+Day 11 — Kitchen Table Bakers Crisps (Now Called Parmesan Crisps) Review

-Day 12 — Guest Post: Linda Etherton (The Gluten-Free Homemaker)
+Day 12 — Guest Post: Linda Etherton’s Personal Gluten-Free Story

 Full disclosure: I was one of the gluten-free bloggers who attended the General Mills Gluten-Free Bloggers Summit in November.
 Most of my expenses were paid for by General Mills for that trip.
-However, this post is not a paid article.
 The opinions expressed here are clearly my own.

 So tempting, but I am one of those who needs zero gluten.
 Too bad, because I was one of those who preferred the Chex Mix to the cookies at Christmas.
 I go for the salty and crunchy over the sweet and gooey anytime.